parduino/CESG599_NHERI.documentation/source/case_8.rst

 Tsunamis are powerful waves frequently initiated by earthquakes.
 Modeling tsunami inundation is vital for creating tsunami evacuation routes and for long term planning of mitigation efforts in coastal communities.

-Analyzing tsunami risk with `R2D <https://simcenter.designsafe-ci.org/research-tools/hydro-uq/>`_ uses inundation depth as the tsunami intensity measure.
-It uses a raster file of inundation depth over the study area with a building inventory to determine the inundation depth at each building.
-Creating an accurate model of inundation depth is paramount to the reliability of loss calculations.
-As a result, the model must include building-wave interactions (along with many other factors not discussed here).
-There are two widely used approaches to capturing this interaction:
+Tsunami risk analysis using R2D <https://simcenter.designsafe-ci.org/research-tools/hydro-uq/>_ relies on inundation depth and flow velocity as primary intensity measures.
+These parameters are typically obtained from simulation results in the form of raster files covering the study area.
+The raster data is then combined with a building inventory to extract the inundation depth and velocity at each structure.
+Accurate modeling of these intensity measures is critical for reliable loss estimation.
+Therefore, the simulation must account for wave-structure interactions, among other important factors not detailed here.
+Two widely adopted approaches exist for representing these interactions:

     * Equivalent Surface Roughness: This method uses roughness values to capture the effect of buildings and vegetation on propagation of water through a community.
 This method is advantageous due to its simplicity and compatibility with widely available digital elevation models, which generally attempt to remove buildings and vegetation.
     * Explicitly Represented Buildings: This method adds impermeable blocks to the digital elevation model corresponding to buildings.
 While real buildings do not behave as impermeable blocks during a tsunami, this method attempts to more directly model buildings’ effect on inundation.
 However, this method requires much higher resolution digital elevation models (and as a result, longer computing times) and an existing structural inventory.